zammad/zammad-documentation/appendix/single-sign-on.rst

    To help you to see the scope of this Guide, the following systems and software versions were used during testing and writing this guide.

-   * Active Directory Version 2016 (on a Windows Server 2016)
+   * Active Directory version 2016 (on a Windows Server 2016)
    * Debian 10
    * Zammad 3.4

 .. note:: 🤔 **Don't want to use Kerberos but still use the SSO endpoint?!**

-   As it's impossible to cover all possible use cases (out of scope of this documentation), here's the minimum information that Zammad does require to use the SSO endpoint.
+   As it's impossible to cover all possible use cases here's the minimum information that Zammad does require to use the SSO endpoint.

    *Endpoint*: ``/auth/sso``
    *Accepted Header*: ``X-Forwarded-User``